MileHacker Logo

 Food & Water Safety

 Drink bottled or filtered water.
-Avoid tap water and ice from unknown sources.
+Stick to bottled water and ice from unknown sources.
 Consume hot, freshly prepared meals.
 Peel fruits and vegetables.

 Eating Smart

-• Select food which is hot and freshly prepared.
+• Select food which happens to be hot and cooked to order.

 • Wash and peel all fruits and vegetables.